310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Tetora %}
-Woah woah, why did this suddenly become about me…?!
+Woah woah, why did this suddenly become about me…!?
 You’re not holding back at all, huh?
 The fight must be affecting you.
 {% endbubble %}

 {% bubble Tomoya %}